Aidan-Pick/cv/AidanPickNeatCV.typ

   #dated_experience("Imperial College Jailbreak Winner", "Jun 2024")
   #list(indent: 1em)[
-    Co-led a team to victory in a *university-wide competition*, traveling the *furthest distance* from campus in 36 with *no money*, demonstrating *resourcefulness* and *strategic planning*
+    Co-led a team to victory in a *university-wide competition*, traveling the *furthest distance* from campus in 36 hours with *no money*, demonstrating *resourcefulness* and *strategic planning*
   ]
   #dated_experience("InvestIN Education - Engineering summer Experience", "Aug 2022")